 Krapanj is one of the smallest, if not the smallest islands in the Adriatic.
 It is the lowest also in terms of elevation (about 1.5m above sea level).

 The island has a rich history of producing wine, olive oil, and deep sea diving mostly for harvesting sea sponges.
 Going underwater for sponges started here over 300 years ago, it has been the major source of income for many Krapanj families.
 Deep sea diving ushered in activities like scuba diving, spearfishing, and free diving.
-The Krapanj monastery museum still exhibits sea sponges to visitor till this day.
+The Krapanj monastery museum still exhibits sea sponges to visitors till this day.
 The monastery holds precious antiquities, one of which is the 16th-century painting of the last supper by Francesco da Santa Croce, an Italian artist.

 The locals on this island are hardworking, the streets are narrow and their houses are beautifully decorated with stone.
 The food is mostly seafood caught by the local fishermen.

 There is an annual event held on the 2nd of August called Krapljanska Fešta.
-The festival usually lasts the whole day with people feasting on amazing food and wine.
+The festival usually lasts the whole day with people feasting amazing food and wine.

 The natural island life that the Adriatic Sea around Sibenik offers is no doubt one to experience.
 There is so much food, good wine, music, culture, peace, and serenity that these islands offer is one to live and relive over and over again.